 In addition to the usual conference or seminar, on 6Connex you can organize even more complex events, such as virtual trade fairs or even job fairs.

 Of course, we can’t talk about virtual events without mentioning virtual reality!
 In 2020, this is a technology that won’t go anywhere.
 However, virtual reality platforms for events are still in an embryonic state, with few options available to the public at the moment.
-The most notable we can mention for now are:
+The most notable we can mention for now is:

 How to finance a virtual event